Notes from /Strengthening the Student Toolbox/

 It might be wise to attempt to do the opposite very once in a while, as an exercise in hypothesis-generating and to keep one's credence limber.

-The fear expressed above is possibly Gendlin error.
+Aversion to this is part of the arms race that gets built on top of Gendlin error.
 Sticking to something now, and tying it to its foundations, is scary if the thing you're tying down can become necessary.

 It is not safe to believe.